haiwen/seafile-admin-docs/manual/deploy/using_mysql.md

 Seafile uses the mysql_native_password plugin for authentication.
 The versions of MySQL and MariaDB installed on CentOS 8, Debian 10, and Ubuntu 20.04 use a different authentication plugin by default.
 It is therefore required to change to authentication plugin to mysql_native_password for the root user prior to the installation of Seafile.
 The above mentioned tutorials explain how to do it.

 ### Installing prerequisites

+Seafile prior to and including Seafile 7.0 use Python 2.
+More recent versions rely on Python 3.

 **For Seafile 7.0.x**